rtrouton/rtrouton_scripts/rtrouton_scripts/create_os_x_vm_install_dmg/README.txt

 Running the script:

-Run the create_vmware_osx_install_dmg.sh script with two arguments: the path to an "Install OS X [Mountain] Lion.app" or the InstallESD.dmg contained within, and an output directory.
+Run the create_vmware_osx_install_dmg.sh script with two arguments: the path to an "Install OS X.app" or the InstallESD.dmg contained within, and an output directory.

 Example usage:

-If you have a 10.8.4 Mountain Lion installer available, run this command:
+If you have a 10.9.0 Mavericks installer available, run this command:

-sudo /path/to/create_vmware_osx_install_dmg.sh "/Applications/Install OS X Mountain Lion.app" /path/to/output_directory
+sudo /path/to/create_vmware_osx_install_dmg.sh "/Applications/Install OS X Mavericks.app" /path/to/output_directory

-This should produce a DMG file at output_directory that's named OSX_InstallESD_10.8.4_12E55.dmg.
+This should produce a DMG file at output_directory that's named OSX_InstallESD_10.9_13A598.dmg.
 An MD5 checksum is printed at the end of the process.

 What the script does: